- #1. Carnivore diets increase LDL and heart disease risk

 However, this doesn’t mean that a carnivore diet is the only way you can be healthy.
 It also doesn’t mean the carnivore diet won’t take a year, two, or even ten to do some bad things to your health.

 But before “throwing in the towel,” and going on a carnivore diet, a more traditional elimination diet is worth a shot.
-By isolating foods that most commonly cause problems one by one, you can get to the bottom of your sensitivities without being forced to take the extreme measure of eating nothing but meat everyday.
+By isolating foods that most commonly cause problems one by one, you can get to the bottom of food sensitivities without being forced to take the extreme measure of eating nothing but meat everyday.

 Fasting mimicking diets

-KBMO diagnostics food sensitivity tests
+Food sensitivity tests